somnambulist-tech/domain/README.md

  * composer require somnambulist/domain

+### Upgrading from 5.X to 6.X

+From 6.0 PHP 8.3+ is required, additionally, with the move to Doctrine 3.0 there are substantial differences in how repositories are implemented.
+Instead of using custom repositories, an `AbstractAggregateRepository` has been added that directly calls into Doctrine EntityManager.

+`AbstractModelLocator` and `AbstractServiceModelLocator` have been removed as the addition of type-hints prevented the overriding of findBy etc. As these were helpers, they are no longer necessary.

+Most model types are now read-only.
+Several have been changed to native enums (`DistanceUnit`, `AreaUnit`).

+Commands and Jobs are now read-only classes.
+Queries are still writable to keep the meta-data and include support.

 ### Upgrading from 4.X to 5.X

 From 5.X this project will be re-namespaced to drop `Domain`.
 4.X includes a `classmap.php` providing